 Water is one of the most commonly used natural resources, serving intrinsic and essential functions in the community on a daily basis for people, plants, and animals.
 A watershed is the land area from which all area waters (surface and groundwater) drain into stream systems and aquifers.
 Groundwater aquifers can be contained within a single watershed or can be so large that several watersheds are within the aquifer.
 Over 70% of all Wisconsin, communities (that is, every two out of three State residents) rely on groundwater not only for domestic use, but also for agriculture, industrial uses, and recreational purposes.
-The Town of Benton is entirely in the Galena River watershed.
-See Map 3.2.1, for the Town of Benton Water Resource Map and Map 3.2.2, County Depth to Water Table Map for more information.
+The Town of New Diggings is completely in the Galena River basin.
+See Map 3.2.1, for the Town of New Diggings Water Resource Map and Map 3.2.2, County Depth to Water Table Map for more information.